ammar-tanwar/bloglearnbay/posts/basics-of-functions-in-python-a-glance.md

 - Built-in functions
 - User-defined functions

 ### Built-in functions

-Default functions which are already programmed in python software called 'Build-in function'.
+Default functions which are already programmed in python software called 'Built -in function'.
 You have a wide range of built-in functions available in python.
 Some of the built-in functions are

 - int
 - list